Dominion (Filipino band): History

-By the tail end of 1994, Dominion formed from the ashes of various local live bands that frequented the Manila Rock club scene, Songwriter/Drummer Doi Porras then of the band Psycho Candle, was seeking a much more atmospheric musical vehicle that could express his lyrics in a more haunting way.
+Dominion was formed in 1994 by members of various local live bands that frequented the Manila rock club scene.
+Songwriter/drummer Doi Porras, then of the band Psycho Candle, was seeking a more atmospheric musical vehicle.

 This led to the recruitment of the First Line-up responsible for the cult tracks "Margaux", "Within these Walls" & "The Hand of Cain" EP.
 Not long after, The Band found themselves back in the thick of Manila's Live Rock Circuit again but this time without a name.
 It is said that due to a Sisters of Mercy Track being looped endlessly for days, Singer Mike Strange Hesitantly responded to an Overbearing club patron that the Band's name was Dominion, This stuck and the Band retained it out of convenience.

 More shows, A well defined Image and a residency at the influential Manila Rock Club; Club Dredd, Finds the Band attracting and inspiring a growing audience that mostly emerges in black.
 The Band's Dark Image and sound in a Dominantly Catholic Country catches the Eye of Mainstream Media and ensues the band being featured various times over National TV, Most Notably Being International Music Channel Channel V guesting the band on a special feature and exposing them to a Larger Asian Market outside the Philippines.